 Methodology

 Operators were considered for this index on four threshold criteria.
 First, a credentialed corporate-account book serving Americas enterprise volume as of Q1 2026 — meaning the operator runs named-account dispatch for corporate principals rather than serving only spot-booking traveler demand.
-Second, bookable battery-electric or plug-in hybrid inventory in at least three Americas corporate metros, with documented vehicle-identification numbers in the operator’s fleet or affiliate network rather than announcement-stage EV pilots.
-Third, per-trip or aggregated fleet emissions reporting that maps to the GHG Protocol Scope 3 Category 6 methodology in a format usable by enterprise sustainability reporting platforms.
+Second, bookable battery-electric or plug-in hybrid inventory, with documented vehicles in the operator’s fleet or affiliate network rather than announcement-stage EV pilots.
+Third, per-trip or aggregated fleet emissions reporting, or transparent per-trip vehicle assignment data, that maps to the GHG Protocol Scope 3 Category 6 methodology in a format usable by enterprise sustainability reporting platforms.
 Fourth, NLA-aligned insurance posture and chauffeur-credentialing depth consistent with corporate-account work — meaning the EV fleet does not trade off against the operational posture that the corporate buyer requires.

-Operators that met those four thresholds were then scored on six factors: EV fleet penetration as a percentage of the credentialed-tier sedan and SUV fleet, charging-infrastructure depth (operator-owned charging deployment or contracted access to commercial DC fast-charging networks), per-trip emissions reporting granularity, EV chauffeur training depth (range management, regenerative braking smoothness, charging-stop logistics), fleet age and battery-condition disclosure posture, and integration with enterprise sustainability-reporting platforms (Watershed, Persefoni, Workiva, Salesforce Net Zero Cloud).
+Operators that met those four thresholds were then scored on six factors: EV and hybrid availability at the credentialed-tier sedan and SUV positions, charging-infrastructure depth (operator-owned charging deployment or contracted access to commercial DC fast-charging networks), per-trip emissions or vehicle-assignment reporting granularity, EV chauffeur handling depth (range management, regenerative braking smoothness, charging-stop logistics), rate transparency and flat-rate posture across the internal-combustion and EV mix, and integration with enterprise sustainability-reporting workflows.

 The charging-logistics factor weighs heavier than rate-card posture in the methodology.
 An operator with a substantial EV fleet but poorly resolved charging logistics produces fulfillment outcomes that degrade the corporate program’s experience — late-arriving vehicles after midday charging stops, range anxiety on multi-stop principal workflows, principal-class chauffeur dispatch routed to internal-combustion backup when the booked EV cannot complete the duty cycle.
 The operators that have invested in charging-infrastructure depth alongside the fleet purchases are the ones whose EV bookings actually fulfill at the credentialed-tier reliability the corporate buyer requires.